ADA WCAG 2.0 Section 508

-When you select boxes for your move, it’s best to avoid rounding up free, used boxes from liquor marts, grocery stores, and big box stores.
+When you select supplies for a move, it’s best to avoid rounding up free, used boxes from liquor marts, grocery stores, and big box stores.
 For one thing, all of these boxes will have different shapes and sizes, so they won’t stack as efficiently in the back of the truck.
 When spaces appear between stacked boxes, these allow items to shift during the drive, and that’s when your items inside are most likely to break.
 More importantly, however, boxes that have been used previously for shipping merchandise (and especially food items) have already been through a lot of movement during transport, and often contain moisture from shifting climates or contents inside.
 These factors cause the cardboard to be weakened, which can lead to boxes tearing open at the seams during your move or being crushed by the weight of other belongings stacked on top of them.
 These merchandise boxes can also contain bugs or other pests, especially if they carried fresh produce to a grocery story.
 We recommend purchasing your boxes in a few standard sizes from your moving and storage company.

 When packing up your cookware and dishes, we recommend using dish packs (sometimes called dish barrels) because these boxes are double-walled to keep fragile items cushioned.
 Dish packs also contain adjustable inserts that fit snuggly around your plates, bowls, glasses, pitchers, and other serving dishes.